ryashpal/EHR-QC-Tutorials/docs/install.rst

    app_user@hostname:~$

-Activate the python virtual environment which will change the prompt as shown below.
+Activate the python virtual environment which will change the prompt with (.venv) appearing in front of it as shown below;

 .. code-block:: console